ekaputra07/ekaputra07.github.io-src/content/about.md

 slug: "about"
 ---

-Experienced software engineer with a passion for developing smart and scalable software systems.
+Experienced software engineer with a passion for developing scalable software system.
 With 9+ years of experiences from developing simple websites for clients to working on backend/API services for apps that serve millions of users.

 Always eager to learn something new (techniques or programming languages), implements best practices in software development.
 Have a strong can-do attitude, effective communication and problem solving skills.
 Happy to work in a team or independently.